michelin-starred haggis (jayemsey x the u.k.)

 We go up to Edinburgh Castle, but don't actually go in, as neither of us are too wild about castles.
 The view from the hill is picturesque on its own.

 We're both exhausted, so we go back to the hostel and nap for a bit, and then head out to pub trivia again, this time at Moriarty's Bar, a Sherlock Holmes-themed bar.
 It's cute, with bookshelves painted on the walls and cozy little booths in the corner.

 I feel like we did better this one!
-Each round was themed, like geography, music, food, film.
-The team names were themed also: "Things Worse Than Scottish Football," "American Politics" (ours, because of course we had to).
-But I think my favorite is "Not Getting Your Independence From Spain" (this is right as the Catalonia riots are happening).
+Each round was themed, like geography, music, food, film; the team names were themed also: "Things Worse Than Scottish Football."
+Ours was "American Politics" of course, because we had to.
+But I think my favorite was "Not Getting Your Independence From Spain" (this is right as the Catalonia riots are happening).
 Too soon?
-But I think the important takeaway is that it is possible to do trivia in other countries, which I'm excited about.
+But I think the important takeaway is that it is possible to do trivia in other countries, which is promising.